23 Of The Best Relationship Goals To Nurture Intimacy

 This means you aren't looking at your phone, doing a task, or watching television.
 You are fully focused on each other.

-This is not the time to work through conflict or discuss the relationship.
+This is not the time to work through conflict or discuss your issues.

 It is a time for talking, sharing, embracing, and simply enjoying each other's company.

 Look in each other's eyes.
 Hold hands.
 Listen attentively as the other is talking.